LingDong-/skeleton-tracing/of/README.md

 ## Install

-Simply copy the `ofxSkeleton` folder to your `addons` folder.
+Simply copy the `ofxTraceSkeleton` folder to your `addons` folder.
 No dependencies!

 ## Usage

-See `ofxSkeleton/example` for a detailed usage example.
+See `ofxTraceSkeleton/example` for a detailed usage example.